UKCloud/documentation/articles/vmware/vmw-sco-vls.md

 For more information regarding support hours, SLA and escalation, see the [*How to raise and escalate support tickets with customer support*](https://docs.ukcloud.com/articles/portal/ptl-how-raise-escalate-service-request.html) article on the Knowledge Centre.

 Note that there is no limit to the number of tickets that customers can raise.

+Horizon support is limited to the functionality of the Horizon VDI solution and does not include ‘desktop end user’ support, Image Support or the additional support of application being run through the Horizon VDI solution.

 ## Customer responsibilities